-- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - If more than one OptaneTM memory is installed, you can select only one of them to accelerate your SATAbased boot drive.
-The other(s) can only be used as data drive(s). - Do not abruptly remove the OptaneTM memory.
+- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - Do not abruptly remove the OptaneTM memory.
 Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) Optane Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.